KSCI: Sale to RNN

 On December 9, 2019, it was announced that WRNN-TV Associates, owner of New York City–based WRNN-TV, secured a deal to purchase seven full-power TV stations (including KSCI) and one Class A station from NRJ.
 The sale was approved by the FCC on January 23, and was completed on February 4, 2020.

 From February 1 until February 4, 2020, WRNN-TV Associates operated KSCI under a short-term local marketing agreement (LMA) while it awaited full consummation of its purchase.
 KSCI began airing WRNN-TV's independent network RNN on its primary channel.
 RNN's schedule consists primarily of infomercials, with occasional religious, E/I, and news/talk programs.

 On May 30, 2021, it was announced that KSCI (along with its sister stations owned by WRNN-TV Associates) would become an affiliate of the ShopHQ 24/7 channel on June 28, 2021.

+iMedia Brands filed for Chapter 11 bankruptcy on June 28, 2023.
+On July 10, 2023, iMedia announced that it would sell its assets, including ShopHQ, to RNN Media Group for $50 million; the deal was terminated in August in favor of a $55 million bid for ShopHQ by IV Brands, owned by Manoj Bhargava.
+In October 2023, KSCI switched to Shop LC.